 A French drain is a useful way to improve yard drainage.
 They work on a simple downhill process, using the law of gravity.
-First, a trench is dug, and then a perforated pipe is placed at the bottom of the drain.
-Next, gravel and loose rock are used to fill the channel.
-It is then topped off with a thick layer of either larger rocks or grates is then placed on top.
+The process starts with digging a trench and placing a perforated pipe at the bottom, followed by filling the channel with gravel and loose rock.
+A thick layer of either larger rocks or grates is then placed on top.
 The loose rock allows water to drain down from the yard into the holes of the pipe and then away from the yard.

 Surface regrading alters the natural slope of the yard.
 The yard topography gradually sloped away from the house or landscape elements to facilitate drainage.
 This allows water to flow away from the house and landscape features.
 The downward slope can lead to a drainage ditch or other drainage area.
 In heavy rains, grasses and weaker plants may fall over due to high amounts of water flowing over them, but they will pop back up once rains have stopped since the water now has a path to run off.

 A retaining wall is a wall that typically separates two areas of the yard that are at different elevations.
 The area behind the retaining wall usually is higher, and water can be trapped behind the retaining wall, much like a dam.
 This effectively prevents too much water from draining down onto the lower section.
 The retaining wall itself typically is installed with some form of drainage to let water escape through specific areas.
 This will keep the higher part from becoming flooded.
 Using this method in tandem with a French drain or a sloping yard can help encourage better drainage.